 Ring Road is infamous in Iceland for being the main road that runs throughout the island in the shape of a ring.
 It is a national road, and it connects the most populated places in the country together so that they can be easily accessed by car or bus.

 The full length of the road is 828 miles, and it is a two-lane road, which has been fully paved.
 The road is home to many of the points of interest we outlined or will provide you access to other roads that will get you to more remote destinations.
 The road is often open all year round and can be safely traveled on in winter.

 Get Out and Go

-Iceland is a small country, but it is overpacked with beauty and adventure.
+Iceland is a small country; however, it is overpacked with beauty and adventure.
 From the people, culture, and landscape, everything is stunning about Iceland.
-In every town there is a gorgeous view, which means that there isn’t a single bad destination.
+In every town, there is a gorgeous view, which means that there isn’t a single bad destination.
 Whether you want to head out to the wild or explore the colorful towns, Iceland is a vacation you won’t soon forget.